sammy78952/Project-introduction/detect_bounce.md

 left border: If the x-coordinate of the ball is less than 0, it will collide and bounce.

-top bounce board: if the y-coordinate of the ball greater than the board
+top bounce board: if the y-coordinate of the ball is greater than the height of the board, it will collide and bounce.

+bottom bounce board: if the y-coordinate plus the height of the ball is less than the board y-coordinate, it will collide and bounce.

 2. Collision with blocks
  First, we will let the blocks determine the position of the ball through the x y coordinates.
 For example, if the x coordinate of the ball is smaller than the x coordinate of the blocks, then the ball is on the left side of the blocks.